Mihir K. Roy: Advanced Technology Vessel

 On retiring from the Navy, Roy was appointed the first Director General of the Advanced Technology Vessel project.
 The project was aimed at building India's first nuclear submarine.
-He held the rank of Secretary to the Government of India and reported into the Chairman of Defence Research and Development Organisation (DRDO).
+He held the rank of Secretary to the Government of India and reported to the Chairman of the DRDO.
 The project operated under the direct supervision of the Prime Minister.
-During his tenure, the Charlie-class submarine Soviet submarine K-43 was leased to the Indian Navy.
+During his tenure, the Charlie-class submarine, Soviet submarine K-43, was leased to the Indian Navy.
 The submarine was rechristened INS Chakra and served in the Indian Navy from 1988 to 1991.
 As the DG, he also chaired the Joint Indo-Soviet Working Group (JISWOG).
-The ATV project delivered the first indigenous nuclear submarine when the lead-ship of the Arihant-class submarine INS Arihant was launched on 26 July 2009 and commissioned in August 2016.
+The ATV project delivered the first indigenous nuclear submarine when the lead-ship of the Arihant-class submarine, INS Arihant, was launched on 26 July 2009 and commissioned in August 2016.

 Later life

 After his retirement, Roy was active in multiple projects and societies.
-He was a member of the Aeronautical Society, the Eastern Ghat Development Board and President of Andhra Pradesh Natural History Society.
+He was a member of the Aeronautical Society, the Eastern Ghat Development Board, and President of the Andhra Pradesh Natural History Society.
 On 1 July 1984, he was appointed Captain Commandant of the executive branch, succeeding Vice Admiral R. K. S. Ghandhi.
 In 1987, he also co-founded the Society for Indian Ocean Studies (SIOS) with historians Saiyid Nurul Hasan and Satish Chandra.
 He also served as associate editor and later editor of the Journal of Indian Ocean Studies.
-He edited the journal for around twenty years, until his demise.
+He edited the journal for around twenty years until his demise.
 In 1989, he became the first from the Indian Armed Forces to be selected for the prestigious Jawaharlal Nehru Fellowship.
 He was also a Ford Foundation visiting fellow at the University of Illinois at Urbana–Champaign.
 In 1995, he wrote a book War in the Indian Ocean which is regarded as well-researched, well-documented and informative.

 Roy died on 20 May 2013 at his home in Gurgaon, aged 87.

 Legacy

 Roy has many firsts to his credit.
 He was the first observer of the Indian Navy and the first observer to rise to flag rank.
 He was the first to fly the Alizé on the deck of the aircraft carrier INS Vikrant and later the first naval aviator to command the carrier.
 He pioneered air-ASW in India as the first commanding officer of INAS 310.
-He was also regarded as the father of the Indian nuclear submarine program as he was the first Director-General of the ATV project.
+He was also regarded as the father of the Indian nuclear submarine program, as he was the first Director-General of the ATV project.
 He was also the first services officer to be selected as a Jawaharlal Nehru Fellow.

 Roy is credited with seizing the initiative and planning underwater guerrilla operations behind enemy lines.
-The naval commando operations (X) is considered to be among the best planned and executed military operations in the world.
+His naval commando operations (X) are considered to be among the best planned and executed military operations in the world.
 The Observer school building at INS Garuda in Kochi is named Mihir Hall after Roy.